Devils Bridge Waterfalls Access Statement 2017

 - The Punchbowl walk consists of approximately 300 steps although you do not have to descend all these steps to view the attraction of the Three Bridges which are built one on top of the other as they can be seen from near the top of the path.

 - In consideration of the geological conditions neither attraction is suitable for some disabled or elderly people or children in pushchairs.
+Neither is it suitable for people who would find the amount of steps and difficult terrain hard going.
+Due to the steps it is not recommended to attempt this walk whilst carrying babies ( in arms, sling or front or backpack ) or carrying dogs or heavy bags.
 If you are unsure of whether to visit the walks we recommend that you speak to a member of staff prior to commencing either walk.

 - Free parking is available a short distance from the entrances to both walks.
 The parking area is tarmacked and on a reasonably level surface.
 The car park holds approximately 25 cars.
 It is possible to get to the attraction entrance either by using the 10 steps at the far end of the car park, or alternatively by walking back through the car park entrance to get on to the main road.
 Please note that it is necessary to walk on the main road to get to the attraction entrance as there are no pavements for this short distance.
 (There is an alternative free car park 5 minutes walk away which can be reached by turning left before the Hafod Hotel and is 150m on the right hand side).
 Coaches usually pull up along side the main entrance as a drop off point only and then park elsewhere.